benaston/NFeature/readme.md

 Feature configuration walls enable you to integrate your code earlier, which brings lots of goodness (such as helping to avoid branch merge problems.)

-**NOTE: this is pre-release quality software.
-There will be bugs/inaccuracies in the documentation.
-If you find an issue, please help me by adding an issue here on GitHub.**

 How to use:
 --------
 **1. Define some features**